DSE-capstone-sharknado/scraper/README.md

 spider directory contains all spider classes.
 Currently there is only a products spider for scraping amazon product pages.

 ## Notebooks
-Scraper Cleanup.ipynb is used for post processing of html files and generating output files for consumption
+Notebooks are used for transforming the data and preparing it for model consumption.